x-vespiary/writeup/hsctf7/dis/README.md

 ## Writeup

 In this challenge, we are given the file named "[disas](disas)".
 This file is disassembled code of pyc (maybe using "dis" module).
 I know the decompiler for pyc to python code(.py), so at first I searched assembler and aim to decompile assembled code.
 But I couldn't find such tools.
 And at some writeups of pyc challenges, they decompiled it by hand.
-So I decided to decompile by hand too, and I refer to [this page](https://docs.python.org/3/library/dis.html#python-bytecode-instructions) for decompilation.
+So I decided to decompile by hand too and referd to [this page](https://docs.python.org/3/library/dis.html#python-bytecode-instructions) for decompilation.

 ### pyc